Quotes For Support When Coping With An Eating Disorder

 How to find help and support

 Eating disorders can be challenging to talk about.
 A licensed therapist can guide you as you open up about your symptoms and make treatment goals.
-For many, cognitive-behavioral therapy (CBT) is the first recommended line of treatment.
+For many, cognitive-behavioral therapy (CBT) is the first recommended eating disorder treatment.
 CBT is one of the most effective methods for recovering from an eating disorder.
 In one study, after five months of CBT treatment, 42% of participants had stopped binging and purging.
 After treatment, about 70% of participants were in remission from their eating disorder.

 If you face barriers to face-to-face treatment, such as cost, distance, or comfort, you can also try CBT online.
 Online CBT has many benefits for people with eating disorders.
 For example, you can get matched with a therapist quickly without being put on a waitlist or waiting in a waiting room.
 Through online platforms like BetterHelp, you can talk to your therapist 24/7 over messages and choose between phone, video, or live chat sessions weekly.